apache/airflow/airflow/providers/amazon/aws/executors/ecs/README.md

 ### Optional config options:

-- ASSIGN_PUBLIC_IP - "Whether to assign a public IP address to the containers launched by the ECS executor.
+- ASSIGN_PUBLIC_IP - Whether to assign a public IP address to the containers launched by the ECS executor.
 Defaults to "False".
 - CONN_ID - The Airflow connection (i.e. credentials) used by the ECS executor to make API calls to AWS ECS.
 Defaults to "aws_default".
 - LAUNCH_TYPE - Launch type can either be 'FARGATE' OR 'EC2'.
 Defaults to "FARGATE".
 - PLATFORM_VERSION - The platform version the ECS task uses if the FARGATE launch type is used.
 Defaults to "LATEST".